 The Association of Chartered Certified Accountants (ACCA) enjoys a global reputation for professional accountants through its students and members in over 170 countries, all trained to common high global standards.
 It is a reputation which is underlined by ACCA’s global qualifications, its continued growth, the contribution it makes to the worldwide accountancy profession, and the talents and support of its members.

 In Malaysia, the ACCA is one of the qualifications recognised by the Accountants Act 1967 for membership with the Malaysia Institute of Accountants (MIA) which is a necessity in order to practice or work as an accountant

-Click here to find out more details about ACCA Qualification
+Click here to find out more details about our ACCA Program